 To give effectively, you must be open to receive.
 Giving and receiving are 2 sides of the same coin.
 There can be no act of giving without a concurrent act of receiving, just like how you cannot exhale without inhaling.
 Practice receiving–the next time someone pays you a compliment, simply accept it graciously by saying “thank you” with a smile.

 After the original book was published, it grew into a movement.
 Readers started to share how they used the 5 laws to turn around their businesses with more sales and happier customers, improve their marriages and parenting.
-For more details, do get a copy of the book, buy The Go-Giver book summary bundle, or visit http://thegogiver.com/.
+For more details, do get a copy of the book, or visit thegogiver.